smartscenes/sstk-metadata/data/suncg/README.md

 suncg.poses.models.json - Metadata file for hooking up SUNCG poses

 # List of asset ids
-suncg.planner5d.models.full.csv	- List of model ids along with their categories, and other metedata suncg.planner5d.textures.csv - List of texture ids suncg.poses.models.csv	- List of SUNCG pose models
+suncg.planner5d.models.v1.csv	- List of model ids along with their categories, and other metadata for SUNCG v1 suncg.planner5d.models.v2.csv	- List of model ids along with their categories, and other metadata for SUNCG v2 (better subcategories, and more annotations such as `setIds`, symmetry/corner information)
+ModelCategoryMapping.v1.csv - Original reduced metadata information for SUNCG v1
+ModelCategoryMapping.v2.csv - Similar reduced metadata information augmented for SUNCG v2 suncg.planner5d.textures.csv - List of texture ids
+suncg.poses.models.csv	- List of SUNCG pose models